Please learn about this petition below, then take a moment to sign and share

 One in every four renting households spends at least 50 cents of every dollar they earn on rent.

-There is no production of resources (no generation of GDP) through paying rent; the same money used to pay rent could instead be used to help families live sustainably & get ahead in life.
-A “rent-dependent society” bogs ALL of us down & keeps us ALL from getting ahead- thus keeping our nation strapped in debt.
+Due to the fact that there is no production of resources (no generation of Gross Domestic Product) through paying rent, the same money used to pay rent could instead be used to help families live sustainably & get ahead in life.
+A “rent-dependent society” bog everyone down & straps the nation in debt.

-Landlords & Property Managers often create Arbitrary & Capricious rules & regulations which increase the cost of living for tenants by preventing them from living sustainably- growing food, composting, getting solar panels, improving building insulation, etc. These typical & oppressive policies are destructive to the environment, ecosystems, & families in general, thereby forcing the family’s dependence upon the commercial system in a way which abrogates their access to Constitutional Common Law (which protects homesteading).
+Landlords & Property Managers often create Arbitrary & Capricious ruleswhich increase the cost of living for tenants by preventing them from living sustainably- growing food, composting, getting solar panels, improving building insulation, etc. These typical & oppressive policies are destructive to the environment, ecosystems, & families in general.

 Low Mortgage Rates Are Great- But Most Can’t Qualify (Associated Press, September 9th, 2011)